toureholder/flutter_workshop/README.md

 * Storing key-value data on disk
 * Dependency injection with InheritedWidget
 * Unit and widget tests
+* Configuring linting rules to implement the Effective Dart guidelines
 * Continuous integration pipelines with Travis CI
 * Uploading code coverage to Codecov